-Colored gemstones are very popular in jewelry today.
-They feature in exquisite fashion jewelry, bridal sets and even in men's pieces.
-One designer has gone beyond his beautiful jewelry to create fashion from his gems.
+Colored gemstones are very popular in jewelry today and are an integral part of not only fine fashion jewelry, but are also used in bridal sets and men's pieces.
+One designer has even gone beyond his luxury jewelry, however, to create original fashion from his beautiful gemstones.

 Cynthia Unninayar reports....